Ruth Dickie Awards

 What is required for an application?

 Awards are given based on a hypothesis-driven research proposal.
-The complete application includes:
+A complete application includes:

-- A project description.
-(Grants-in Aid application 800-word limit; Research Scholarship application 1,500-word limit).
-This should cover a hypothesis and specific aims, a brief background of the project, and brief explanation of methods used for the planned experiments.
+- This should cover a hypothesis and specific aims, a brief background of the project, and brief explanation of methods used for the planned experiments.

 - A brief resume-style summary of the candidate’s academic history and professional experiences.

-- Two letters of recommendation, one from an advisor or department head, and one from another person qualified to evaluate the candidate’s ability to perform the research proposed.
+- One letter from an advisor or department head, and one letter from another person qualified to evaluate the candidate’s ability to perform the research proposed.

-- A budget proposal showing how the Ruth Dickie award or grant-in-aid will supplement the funding for your entire research project.
+- This should show how the Ruth Dickie award or grant-in-aid will supplement the funding for your entire research project.

 How are applications submitted?

-Application materials should be submitted via email to Metti Gari–Mgari@wisc.edu
+Application materials should be submitted via email to the GWIS Madison Chapter scholarship coordinator Monica Ridlon (mridlon@wisc.edu).

 All submissions should be in word or PDF format and given filenames in the format “lastname_year_grant in aid or scholarship” for our ease of use.